Video Comments Policy

 Comments on SQLServerVideos.com

-Comments on SQLServerVideos.com (SSV) are designed to allow users to provide feedback about videos and can be used to ask questions or post additional insights about the topics being covered by a particular video.
+Comments on SQLServerVideos.com (SSV) allow users to provide feedback about videos and ask questions or post additional insights about the topics being covered by a particular video.
 They're also a great place to discuss differences of opinion about what is being presented, or about what other users have said in the comments.

 Please consider the following guidelines when posting:

-If you are dumb enough to post illegal content (warez, threats, kiddie-pron, etc.), be forewarned that SSV will make it a point to seek out the proper authorities to report your sorry behind.
+• If you are dumb enough to post illegal content (warez, threats, kiddie-pron, etc.), SSV will forward log records to the proper authorities.

 All comments on SSV are moderated.
 This helps keep them spam free, and helps free readers from having to wade through offensive and useless comments.